Mounikanellore/SKMLI-11-INTERNSHIP-TASKS/README.md

 naïve Bayesian classifier model to perform this task.
 Built-in Java classes/API can be used to write the program.
 Calculate the accuracy, precision, and recall for your dataset.)
+T A S K 2 - Rapido Bike Ride Request Forecast using ML (we will try to predict ride-request for a particular hour using machine learning.)
+T A S K 3 - Health disorder Predictor Using Machine Learning (aims to implement a robust machine-learning model that can efficiently predict the disease of a human, based on the symptoms that he/she possesses.)